 The Covid-19 Economic Relief Initiative Grant calls for United Ways that receive funding to leverage partnerships to better meet Covid-related essential and basic needs, which could include safe, emergency child care and to address other Covie-19 critical issues as they emerge.
 Specifically, the United Way of Jay County plans to make funds accessible to local nonprofits and child cares.
 Applications will be reviewed by a team from the Jay County community.
-Grants will be limited to 501c3 nonprofit organizations or other charitable organizations, such as faith-based organizations.
+Grants are limited to 501c3 nonprofit organizations or other charitable organizations.
 Organizations must serve Jay County residents and must not discriminate on the basis of any federally protected classification in its employment practices or program service delivery.
 Faith-based organizations will be considered, but clients must be able to opt out of faith-based messaging and content when applying for or receiving services.
-First round submissions will be due Monday, July 27th, 2020.
-First round grants will be awarded by Monday, August 17th, 2020.
+Final round submissions will be due February 19, 2021.

 Priority will be given to the following areas: